ggrents/ggrents/README.md

 * 🌍  I'm based in Astana
 * ✉️  You can contact me at [grents-04@mail.ru](mailto:grents-04@mail.ru)
 * 🧠  Reinforce my .NET Core, ASP.NET skills | Interning at ERG-BTS as .NET developer
-* 🐍  Implemented several projects on different Python frameworks
+* 🐍  Have strong Python knowldege.
+Implemented several projects on different Python frameworks
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills